Lucia's Blog: 2016-02-14

 All Christians are involved in combat with a powerful and deceptive enemy, and we must be alert.
 The apostle Peter warns us about this big enemy in I Peter 5:8.
 Therefore, we must stand firm and not let him intimidate us.
 We must realize who our enemy is and learn his tactics of warfare.
 He is dangerous!
 We must acknowledge his power and devices.
 He is a crafty snake!

 Today, many characterize Satan as a toothless lion that can only roar but cannot harm.
 This is dangerous!
 Because Satan does not intend just to scare us.
-He means to destroy us and take us to the "lake of fire" with him.
+He means to destroy and take us to the "lake of fire" with him.
 Let us pay attention to the Bible warnings about him.

 Satan and his ministers of evil (those angels who rebelled against God) want to attack our faith and our desire to obey the Lord.
 Our struggle is not fleshly but rather spiritual, against spiritual forces of wickedness in high places (Eph.
 6:10).
 Hence, we must put on our spiritual armor and stand firm to defeat him.
 How do we resist him?
-By submitting to God, drawing near to him and purifying our hearts with His Word (James 4:7-8).
+By submitting to God, drawing near him, and purifying our hearts with His Word (James 4:7-8).

-We must always consider that Satan is patient and not easily discouraged no matter how many times we turn him down.
+We must always consider that Satan is patient and not easily discouraged, no matter how many times we turn him down.
 He does not give up!
 Remember what Luke 4:13 says, "And when the devil had ended every temptation, he departed from him until an opportune time."
 Satan attacked Jesus with various temptations during His time in the wilderness.
 And although he was not successful, he certainly did not give up on Jesus.
 He is back when another opportunity presents itself.

 Remember that Satan and his demons believe in God, heaven, and hell.
 Notice what James wrote: "You believe that God is one.
 You do well; the demons also believe, and shudder."
 (James 2:19).
 They tremble because they know the eternal suffering that awaits them.
 Satan is always working (day and night).
-He knows his time is limited and that he has much to accomplish with his wicked plans.
+He knows his time is limited and he has much to accomplish with his wicked plans.
 We read of this in Job 1:7.

-One of the most vital things we need to be aware of is that Satan knows God's Word.
+One of the most vital things we must know know is that Satan knows God's Word.
 He quoted it to our Lord Jesus in Luke 4.
 He is not ignorant of the Scriptures (though it does not stop him from rebelling against God).
-The devil knows God's Word well enough to quote them directly as we see in Genesis 3 when he tempted Eve adding the word "not" as in, "you will not surely die."
-That is why it is crucial that we know the whole counsel of God by studying it so that we may know the will of God and not sin against Him.
+The devil knows God's Word well enough to quote them directly, as we see in Genesis 3 when he tempted Eve, adding the word "not" as in, "you will not surely die."
+That is why we must know the whole counsel of God by studying it so that we may know the will of God and not sin against Him.
 We must know the whole Truth and not remain ignorant.
 We must combat evil and false teachings as well as obey God.
 The devil is taking many souls with him into the lake of fire.
 He uses his destructive devices and snares to draw man's soul to sin.
-But God gives us all the "defensive weapons" which are the Truth, Righteousness, the Gospel of Christ, our Faith and our Salvation.
-Let's not leave out the "offensive weapons" which are the Sword of the Gospel and Prayer, (Eph.
+But God gives us all the "defensive weapons": Truth, Righteousness, the Gospel of Christ, our Faith, and our Salvation.
+Let's not leave out the "offensive weapons, " the Sword of the Gospel and Prayer,(Eph.
 6:11-18).
 These are the only measures of war that we can take to stand firmly against him and win.

-May we stand on a firm foundation of faith, the knowledge of God and His Word that we may be saved from Satan's wicked devices.
+May we stand on a firm foundation of faith, the knowledge of God and His Word, that we may be saved from Satan's wicked devices.
 May we submit to God and resist the devil so that he will flee from us.
 May we never surrender to Satan but rather dedicate our lives to God's service with zeal.
-May we be always vigilant with all prayer that we may not enter into temptation.
+May we always be vigilant with all prayer so that we may not enter into temptation.
 May we never forget that victory is within our grasp, and we must not let go.

 Luci